💬

 ✅ ChatGPT Pros

-• Simple, intuitive interface that new users can learn in minutes — no technical background required
+• Simple, intuitive interface that new users can learn in minutes — no technical background required, making it accessible to a broad audience.

-• Handles multi-step problems, ambiguous queries, and complex reasoning tasks that simpler models struggle with
+• Handles multi-step problems, ambiguous queries, and complex reasoning tasks that simpler models struggle with, demonstrating its advanced capabilities.

 ❌ Cons

-• The most powerful capabilities sit behind the paid tier — the free plan gives a taste but not full power
+• The most powerful capabilities sit behind the paid tier — the free plan gives a taste but not full power, which may limit its usefulness for heavy users.

 ✅ Semantic Scholar Pros